-Using turmeric to give color is a centuries old tradition in South Asia that continues to be utilized till this day.
+Using turmeric to give color is a centuries-old tradition in South Asia that continues to be utilized today.
 But there are also other options too.
 Carrots also give off a perfect orange or yellow tint, depending on how you want it.

-To prepare the green color you can use spinach or pandan leaves.
-Pandan leaves might be difficult to find.
+To prepare the green color, you can use spinach or pandan leaves.
+Pandan might be difficult to find.
 But there is a better chance of finding them at Asian stores.

 Take fresh spinach leaves and simmer them in water for a few minutes.
 Then, strain the juice, and refrigerate it in an airtight container.
 Repeat the same method for pandan leaves.

 Blueberries, butterfly pea flower, and cabbage (purplish-blue) can all be used to obtain a blue food dye.
 You can dilute these mixtures to change the blue shade to purple.
 Blueberries are more likely to give a purple shade when diluted.
 The butterfly pea flower has long been used in Asian cultures, especially for a variety of teas.

 Use frozen blueberries and crush them in a blender.
 Then strain the juice and refrigerate.
 For butterfly pea flower, crush the petals in a small amount of water and then strain the juice.
 For cabbage, cut into pieces and simmer in water for half an hour.
 This will result in a purple liquid.
 If you want a blue-er shade, add baking soda.
 Keep all of these dyes in airtight containers.